Evaluating the Prospects of Cyclic Deconvolution across 312 Pulsars: Results Discussion

 \subsection{MWA 150 and 200 MHz}

 Based on total sources that pass the conservative cyclic merit threshold while simultaneously being observed in the full deconvolution regime, MWA is likely the best current instrument for cyclic spectroscopy in the southern hemisphere, and shows strong promise for the cyclic spectroscopy capabilities of a fully functional SKA-Low.
 In total, we find 9 unique sources that meet the above criteria when considering both our 150 and 200 MHz measurements.
-Additionally, as with GBT, the Crab Pulsar has a very high cyclic merit with MWA at 200 MHz (although would likely need to be observed 50 MHz higher), suggesting cyclic spectroscopy may be possible for some canonical pulsars.
-The full histograms for all sources analyzed using these telescope-frequency combinations are shown in Figures \ref{MWA_150_hist} and \ref{MWA_200_hist}.
+Additionally, as with GBT, the Crab Pulsar has a very high cyclic merit with MWA at 200 MHz (although it would likely need to be observed 50 MHz higher), suggesting cyclic spectroscopy may be possible for some canonical pulsars.
+The full histograms for all real sources analyzed using these telescope-frequency combinations are shown in Figures \ref{MWA_150_hist} and \ref{MWA_200_hist}.
+Our simulations also indicate that most, if not all, sources that pass the conservative threshold and are observable within the full deconvolution regime are already known for MWA at both frequencies considered.
+Example realizations from these simulations at 150 and 200 MHz are shown in Figure \ref{MWA_150_sim_hist} and \ref{MWA_200_sim_hist}, respectively.
+Additionally, we find that there are around two times as many sources at 150 MHz and four times as many 200 MHz that have resolvable scintles and pass our S/N threshold as there are sources at these respective frequencies that are in their full deconvolution regimes and pass our conservative cyclic merit threshold.
+However, our simulations indicate that most, if not all, sources that could have detectable scintles at 150 and 200 MHz for MWA have likely already been discovered.
+The scintle resolution prospects for all real sources with MWA at 150 and 200 MHz are shown in Figures \ref{MWA_150_scint_hist} and \ref{MWA_200_scint_hist}, respectively, while example realizations for our simulated population are shown in Figures \ref{sim_MWA_150_scint_hist} and \ref{sim_MWA_200_scint_hist}.